Is your toddler just not listening or do they have a hearing problem? Are they ignoring you or not actually hearing you?

 Here are some tips and ideas for how to spot signs of an actual hearing problem in your toddler depending on their age.

-1. From 12 to 18 months, toddlers with normal hearing usually respond to music, familiar names, and simple commands (“stop that” or “come here.”).
+1. From 12 to 18 months, toddlers with normal hearing usually respond to music, familiar names, and simple commands (“stop that” or “come here”).
 Toddlers this age also babble, can identify parts of their body when you name the part (“where’s your belly?”), and they will look up or turn their heads in response to a sound.
 Note your toddler’s behavior and see if he is responding to these types of auditory stimulation.

-These are just some of the warning signs and are certainly not cause for alarm in and of themselves.
-But if some of the above sounds familiar, it wouldn’t hurt to check with your pediatrician.
-He or she can refer you to a specialist who can perform some simple tests to determine if your toddler has a hearing problem.
+These are just some of the warning signs of hearing problems and are certainly not cause for alarm in and of themselves.
+But if some of the above sounds familiar, it won’t hurt to check with your pediatrician.
+They can refer you to a specialist who can perform some simple tests to determine if your toddler has a hearing problem.